LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic07-0-CustomChatbotOverview.md

 ## Announcements for Fall 2025

-The college will be clsed Thursday and Friday, 11/27 and 11/28, for the Thanksgiviing holiday.
+The college will be clsed Thursday through Sunday, 11/27 through 11/30, for the Thanksgiviing holiday.

 ## Things to Do